 Looking back, it is easy to see how we have met and conquered challenges.
 In just over 10 years, we have cleared 400 kilometres of hiking trail.
-We now recognize that our trails are tourism benefits.
-Hiking organizations in and the National Trail Ontario Association support our goals direct and indirect through the Thames assistance: vitness Valley Trail Club's recent achievements in cleaning a portion of the Thessalon trail (see Article "South this issue, North").
-Our stable membership is a measure of success in these times These fads in recreation. οf achievements are the result of hard work and dedication by all members, whether they support our dream of a kilometre trail simply by 1400 being a member or by slogging it out in the swamps.
+We now recognize trails that our are tourism benefits.
+Hiking organizations in Ontario and the National Trail Association support our goals through direct and indirect witness the Thames assistance; Valley Trail Club's recent achievements in cleaning a portion of the Thessalon trail (see article issue, in this "South meets North").
+Our stable membership is a measure of success in these times of fads in recreation.
+These achievements are the result of hard work and dedication by all members, whether they support our dream of a 1400 kilometre trail simply by being a member or by slogging it out in the swamps.

 A special mention and thanks is necessary for another tupe of member; one who wields a pen rather than a brush axe.
-These members organize work parties, meetings and workshops. research and publish guidebooks and brochures, answer serve on boards and inquiries, process memberships, committees, money, apply for grants, newslatters. take produce liaise with photographs, and landowners, man computers phonelines, and purchase tools.
-These members are the glue that holds our organization together and they hav≎ helped us meet our challenges.
+These members organize work parties, meetings and workshops, research and publish guidebooks and brochures, answer inquiries, serve on boards and committees, process memberships, bank money, apply for grants, produce newsletters, take photographs, liaise with landowners, man and computers phonelines, and purchase tools.
+These members are the glue that holds our organization together and they have helped us meet our challenges.